Acid Reflux Symptoms

 Usually, acid reflux symptoms cause no complications.
 In a few cases, continued esophageal damage can lead to scarring, which may cause the esophagus to narrow.
 The narrowing creates strictures and makes it difficult to swallow.
 You may have dysphagia, a sensation that food is stuck in your esophagus.
-In some cases, cells in the lining of the esophagus develop an abnormal shape and color in response to the constant acid irritation.
-This is Barrett's esophagus, which can develop into cancer.
+In some cases, normal cells in the lining of the esophagus may be replaced by a different type of cell.
+This is called Barrett's esophagus, which can sometimes develop into cancer.

 When Should I Call the Doctor With Acid Reflux Symptoms?

 Be sure to call your doctor if you don't get lasting relief from medications.
-Also call the doctor if you have any "alarm" acid reflux symptoms, such as these:
+Also call the doctor right away if you have any "alarm" acid reflux symptoms, such as these: